A critical review of The Jesus Mysteries by Timothy Freke and Peter Gandy

 The Jesus Mysteries has a seven page bibliography but they list only two books which deal with recent historical Jesus scholarship, The Lost Gospel by Burton Mack and Jesus: The Evidence by Ian Wilson.
 Mack is on the fringe of New Testament scholarship and Wilson has qualifications in art and modern history.
 This suggests they are not that familiar with the subject.

-Freke and Gandy produce a list of 27 Greek and Roman writers from within about 100 years of Jesus and say that none of them mention Jesus (30).
+Freke and Gandy produce a list of 27 Greek and Roman writers from within about 100 years of Jesus and say that none of them mention Jesus (The Jesus Mysteries, p 163-164).
 Early pagan writers who did mention Jesus or Christ (Tacitus, Pliny the Younger, Galen and Lucian) are omitted.
 Their list includes Arrian whose only surviving work is a biography of Alexander the Great who lived about 400 years earlier.
 I am not sure how Arrian was supposed to mention Jesus in his life of Alexander.

 To put things in perspective, only four of the 27 writers on this list (Plutarch, Pliny the Elder, Seneca and Valerius Maximus) mention Tiberius who was emperor when Jesus was crucified.
 Most of them did not mention the most powerful man in the world at the time but they are supposed to have mentioned someone from a small village at the edge of the empire.
 As far as I know, none of these writers mentioned anyone who lived in Galilee at that time.
 That does not mean there was no one there.

 Freke and Gandy claim “there is no record of Jesus being tried by Pontius Pilate or executed.”
-(31) There are no Roman records of Pilate doing anything.
+(The Jesus Mysteries, p 163) There are no Roman records of Pilate doing anything.
 All the records and archives were lost with the fall of Rome.

 Around 90 AD the Jewish historian Josephus mentioned Jesus in The Antiquities of the Jews;

 This passage is controversial because Josephus says that Jesus was the Christ which would make him a Christian.
 Freke and Gandy claim, “No serious scholar now believes these passages were actually written by Josephus.”
-(33) Some historians believe the whole passage is a forgery, but the majority believe there was an authentic passage in which Josephus mentioned Jesus, but it was altered by a later Christian scribe (34) .
+(The Jesus Mysteries, p 167) Some historians believe the whole passage is a forgery, but the majority believe there was an authentic passage in which Josephus mentioned Jesus, but it was altered by a later Christian scribe (John Dickson, Investigating Jesus, Lion Hudson, Oxford, 2010, p 74) .

 Freke and Gandy do not mention another passage in The Antiquities of the Jews which says that in 62 AD Ananus the high priest in Jerusalem ordered the stoning of “the brother of Jesus, who was called the Christ [or “the so-called Christ”], whose name was James.”
-(35)
+(Josephus, Antiquities of the Jews, 20:9:1)

 No historian thinks this passage is a forgery.
 It shows that James, the brother of Jesus, was a historical figure who died around 62 AD, so Jesus must have also been a recent figure.

 Freke and Gandy claim that Paul was actually a Gnostic who was familiar with the pagan mysteries.
-When Paul used words like “spirit”, “knowledge”, “glory”, “wisdom”, “initiated” and “gifts”, they argue that he was using mystery religion terms and he was promoting a Jewish version of the mystery religions (36) .
+When Paul used words like “spirit”, “knowledge”, “glory”, “wisdom”, “initiated” and “gifts”, they argue that he was using mystery religion terms and he was promoting a Jewish version of the mystery religions (The Jesus Mysteries, p 199) .
 Just because Paul used the same words as the mystery religions does not mean he was an initiate, any more than if any of us use words like “knowledge” or “spirit”, it means we are mystery religion initiates.

 Paul was originally a Pharisee (Acts 23:6, 26:5, Philippians 3:5).
 When he became a Christian, he did not reject his Jewish worldview.
 He built on it.
 He still believed that the God of the Old Testament was the creator of the world and that our sins had separated us from God.
 He now also believed that Jesus of Nazareth was the Son of God and the promised Messiah of the Old Testament and that through his death and resurrection our sins are forgiven.
 This is especially clear in Romans and Galatians.
 In contrast, Gnostics taught that the Jewish God, which they called the Demiurge was an inferior false god.
 Gnostics believed they knew about the hidden true god who had sent Jesus to reveal the truth.
 Paul was clearly not a Gnostic.

 Freke and Gandy claim the original Christians were Jewish mystery religion initiates who believed the life of Jesus was a myth which never actually happened.
 They argue that after the defeat of the Jewish revolt against Rome in 70 AD, “Jews who had been initiated into only the Outer Mysteries, with limited half-baked ideas of what Christianity was all about, would have been flung far and wide around the ancient world, taking what they believed to be the ‘biography’ of Jesus the Messiah with them.
 Those Jews in the western areas of the Empire became cut off from the established centres of the Jesus Mysteries in Alexandria and the eastern areas of the Empire.”
-(37) Within a few decades these Western Christians developed a new religion, which took the story of Jesus literally, which Freke and Gandy call “Literalist Christianity”.
-The original Jesus Mysteries were called Gnosticism (38).
+(The Jesus Mysteries, p 248) Within a few decades these Western Christians developed a new religion, which took the story of Jesus literally, which Freke and Gandy call “Literalist Christianity”.
+The original Jesus Mysteries were called Gnosticism (The Jesus Mysteries, p 248-249).

-However, even by 180 AD, 150 years after Jesus’ crucifixion, the majority of Christians were still in the eastern half of the empire (39).
+However, even by 180 AD, 150 years after Jesus’ crucifixion, the majority of Christians were still in the eastern half of the empire (Rodney Stark, Cities of God, Harper and Collins, San Francisco, 2006, p 72).
 Even those in the west were hardly “cut off” from the major city of Alexandria.

 Furthermore, Nero persecuted the Christians in Rome in 64 AD.
 The Roman authorities persecuted Christians because they would not sacrifice to the pagan gods.
 Christians were free to believe Jesus was the Son of God, as long as they also sacrificed to the local pagan gods and kept them happy so they would not punish the whole community.
 Because Christians literally believed Jesus was the Son of the only God, they believed that to sacrifice to the pagan gods would be to deny Jesus’ uniqueness.
 They refused so they were killed.
 Gnostics and mystery religion initiates had no problem sacrificing to the pagan gods, which is why we do not hear of the Romans persecuting Gnostics.